STORAGE CLASSES

 REGISTER VARIABLE - register

-• Thus, register variables provide a certain control over efficiency of program execution.
+- Thus, register variables provide a certain control over efficiency

 register int var;